 The device lets you set a maximum of 2 Link Aggregation groups.
-The number of useable ports per Link Aggregation group depends on the device.

 Hash Algorithm

 The frame distributor is responsible for receiving frames from the end devices and transmitting them over the Link Aggregation Group.
 The frame distributor implements a distribution algorithm responsible for choosing the link used for transmitting any given packet.
 The hash option helps you achieve load balancing across the group.